tpn/perfecthash/README.md

 Table Create Parameters:

-    --GraphImpl=1|2 [default: 2]
+    --GraphImpl=1|2|3 [default: 3]

         Selects the backend version of the graph assignment step.
-Version 1 matches the original CHM algorithm, version 2 is faster and was derived from NetBSD's nbperf routine.
-Defaults to version 2.
+Version 1 matches the original CHM algorithm, version 2 is faster and was derived from NetBSD's nbperf module, version 3 is even faster and was derived from additional improvements to NetBSD's nbperf module in 2020.

     --ValueSizeInBytes=4|8